-Osso Bucco is beef shank that has been cut into portions.
-The shank is a crazy hard-working muscle that wraps around a marrow bone.
-When cooked low and slow, the meat becomes tender and the marrow softens providing an amazing extra bit.
-James loves cooking these low and slow all day and serving them over grits or polenta.
+Osso Buco is comprised of beef shank that has been cut into portions.
+The shank is a crazy hard-working muscle that wraps around a marrow-rich bone.
+When cooked low and slow, the meat becomes tender and the marrow softens, adding an extra richness to your dish.
+James loves braising these all day and serving them over grits or polenta.
 Pro-tip: Add some Osso Buco to your next pot of beef broth to make it extra hearty!

 Not just a piece of meat

 Great flavor starts in the field.
 At Porter Road, we partner with farmers who raise their animals on pasture, for a difference you can taste.Learn more about our process